-the addition of one more treatment train.
-10 The White Tanks Plant is designed to eventually 1 2 accommodate three additional 20 MGD phases, for a total treatment capacity of 80 MGD at the 46acre plant site.
-11 According to filings in Docket No. W-01303A-05-0718, original plans were for the 3 4 White Tanks Plant to be financed, built and owned by MWD, for Arizona-American to obtain 5 treatment services through a long-term capital lease with MWD, and for an Arizona-American 6 affiliate to operate the plant through an Operation and Maintenance ("O&M") agreement with MWD.
-12 However, negotiations between MWD and the Company did not come to a final agreement 7 8 on the plans, and Arizona-American revised its application in Docket No. W-01303A-05-0718.
-The revised application requested (1) approval of an adjustment to the Company's existing Water 10 Facilities Hook-Up Fee for new home construction; (2) accounting orders related to the White Tanks Plant; and (3) that the Company be ordered to make certain associated filings as a part of its 11 previously-ordered 2008 rate case filing for the Agua Fria District (the instant application).
-13 12 13 Decision No. 69914 (September 27, 2007) granted the Company authority to implement the Water 14 Facilities Hook-Up Fee ("WHU-1"), to be recorded as Contributions in Aid of Construction 15 ("CIAC"), as a means of financing the White Tanks Plant.
-Decision No. 69914 approved the 16 Company's request to record post-in-service allowance for funds used during construction 17 ("AFUDC") on the excess of the construction cost of the White Tanks Plant over directly-related hook-up fees collected through 2015.
-Decision No. 69914 also approved the Company's request 18 19 for authority to defer post-in-service depreciation expense in excess of the associated amortization of 20 contributions, and directed the Company to propose, as part of the filing in this case, specific accounting entries to meet that objective.
-15 Decision No. 69914 authorized the Company to exclude 21 from rate base the contribution balance of the WHU-1 fees.
-16 The Company states that because of 22 23 the recent decline in new home construction, hook-up fee forecasts have declined precipitously, and 24 the general assumption at the time of Decision No. 69914 that housing market growth would make
+The Company is currently constructing a water treatment facility ("White Tanks Plant") that will allow it to treat its 11,093 acre-feet per year allotment of Central Arizona Project ("CAP") water for distribution to customers in its Agua Fria Water District.6 The plant is scheduled to be in service by December 2009.7 The Maricopa County Municipal Water Conservation District Number One ("MWD") is constructing the water-supply intake on the Beardsley Canal, and the Company is constructing the water transmission main to connect the White Tanks Plant to Arizona-American's existing transmission system.8 Arizona-American designed the White Tanks Plant to treat 13.5 million gallons per day ("MGD") in Phase I (a), and to expand to treat 20 MGD in Phase I (b) with the addition of one more treatment train.9 The White Tanks Plant is designed to eventually accommodate three additional 20 MGD phases, for a total treatment capacity of 80 MGD at the 46acre plant site.
+10 According to filings in Docket No. W-01303A-05-0718, original plans were for the White Tanks Plant to be financed, built and owned by MWD, for Arizona-American to obtain treatment services through a long-term capital lease with MWD, and for an Arizona-American affiliate to operate the plant through an Operation and Maintenance ("O&M") agreement with MWD.
+However, negotiations between MWD and the Company did not come to a final agreement on the plans, and Arizona-American revised its application in Docket No. W-01303A-05-0718.
+The revised application requested (1) approval of an adjustment to the Company's existing Water Facilities Hook-Up Fee for new home construction; (2) accounting orders related to the White Tanks Plant: and (3) that the Company be ordered to make certain associated filings as a part of its previously-ordered 2008 rate case filing for the Agua Fria District (the instant application).
+12 Decision No. 69914 (September 27, 2007) granted the Company authority to implement the Water Facilities Hook-Up Fee ("WHU-1"), to be recorded as Contributions in Aid of Construction ("CIAC"), as a means of financing the White Tanks Plant.
+Decision No. 69914 approved the Company's request to record post-in-service allowance for funds used during construction ("AFUDC") on the excess of the construction cost of the White Tanks Plant over directly-related hook-up fees collected through 2015.13 Decision No. 69914 also approved the Company's request for authority to defer post-in-service depreciation expense in excess of the associated amortization of contributions, and directed the Company to propose, as part of the filing in this case, specific accounting entries to meet that objective.
+14 Decision No. 69914 authorized the Company to exclude from rate base the contribution balance of the WHU-1 fees.
+15 The Company states that because of the recent decline in new home construction, hook-up fee forecasts have declined precipitously, and the general assumption at the time of Decision No. 69914 that housing market growth would make